bd-j/prospector/doc/models.rst

 Be warned though, if you include a parameter that does not affect the model the code will not complain, and if that parameter is free it will simply result in a posterior PDF that is the same as the prior (though optimization algorithms may fail).

+A number of predefined sets of parameters (with priors) are available from ``models.templates.TemplateLibrary``, these can be a good starting place for building your model.

 Priors
 ---------

-Prior functions and objects can be found in the ``prospect.models.priors`` module.
+Prior objects can be found in the ``prospect.models.priors`` module.
 It is recommended to use the objects instead of the functions, as they have some useful attributes and are suitable for all types of sampling.
 The prior functions by contrast will not work for nested sampling.